glassnotes/CPEN-400Q/README.md

 * 05 - Our first quantum algorithms
 * 06 - Quantum teleportation
 * 07 - Expectation values; introducing the VQC
+* 08 - Hands-on with the variational quantum classifier

 ## Resources